Hermit-commits-code/QuickTaskCreator/README.md

 **Admin Management:**

-- `/addadmin <@username>`: Add admin privileges to a user.
-You can select a user from Slack autocomplete or type their username.
+- `/add-admin`: Opens a modal with a Slack user picker.
+Select a user to grant admin privileges—no formatting errors, fully interactive.
+- **Solo user auto-admin:** If no admins exist, the first user to run `/add-admin` is automatically made an admin.
+This ensures individuals can self-admin without manual setup.
 - `/removeadmin`: Opens a modal with a dropdown picker of current admins.
 Select an admin to remove—no formatting errors, fully interactive.
 - `/listadmins`: Opens a modal listing all current admins in your workspace.
+Now refactored for professional error handling—no more double ack errors.
 - Only current admins can remove other admins.

 ## Getting Started